renpy/renpy/sphinx/source/lifecycle.rst

 -------------

 This is the phase in which an actual playthrough of the game occurs, and this is the mode in which players generally spend most of their time.
-This phase continues until the game quits, or the game restarts and the player returns to the main menu.

 During the in-game phase, the :class:`ShowMenu` action can be used to display a screen in a new context.

-The In-game phase continues until either the player quits or restarts the game to return to the main menu.
-The game may be restarted by returning when no call is on the stack, as explained explained in :doc:`label`.
-The game may also be restarted by the :class:`MainMenu` action or the :func:`renpy.full_restart` function.
+The In-game phase continues until either the player quits or returns to the main menu.
+This happens when returning when no call is on the stack, as explained in :doc:`label`, or by using the :class:`MainMenu` action or the :func:`renpy.full_restart` function.

-When the game restarts, all non-persistent data is reset to what it was at the end of the script execution phase, and then the script execution phase begins again, skipping the splashscreen.
+When the game returns to the main menu, all non-persistent data is reset to what it was at the end of the script execution phase, and then the script execution phase begins again, but skipping the splashscreen.